georgewest13/Supreme_Bot/README.md

 ### Functionality
- + Currently configured for supreme
+ + Currently configured for Supreme
  + Automates adding items from the shop to cart and filling out payment info
  + Items can be selected from the dropdown menu
  + Requires human intervention to complete CAPTCHA